 Will I Save Money With a Term Life Insurance Policy?

-Life insurance policies come in a variety of policy options, so you have plenty of choices when looking for a policy that can give you both the peace of mind to take care of your family as well as not stretch out the budget too far.
+Life insurance policies come in various policy options, so you have plenty of choices when looking for a policy that can give you both the peace of mind to take care of your family and not stretch out the budget too far.

 The Whole Life Insurance Option

 This type of policy is the most expensive, but it also has the most benefits.
 This type of insurance can also be obtained as a type of investment for the holder.
-Policies can usually be cashed in prior to death for their value (meaning the value the holder has paid into the policy).
-For many, this option simply is not affordable so they choose one of the two remaining types of policies.
+Policies can usually be cashed in before death for their value (meaning the value the holder has paid into the policy).
+This option is not affordable for many, so they choose one of the two remaining types of policies.

 What About Universal Life Insurance?